The Getting Started Guide

 You spend karma points on posting your writing for critique, giving virtual gifts to other members, and for a few other things around the site.

 It costs 5 karma points to post a new work for critique.
-Each post should be no longer than about 3,000 words; longer work can be posted in parts and linked together during the posting process.
-Usually members post chapter by chapter, or a single short story or flash-length work per post.
+A “work” is a single unit of writing, like a single poem, short story, or novel chapter.
+Each work should be no longer than about 3,000 words; longer work can be posted in parts and linked together during the posting process.

 Before you can post some writing, you have to earn enough karma points to post.
-To start earning points, go to the Main Spotlight and select a work that looks interesting.
+To start earning points, click Critique now in the site navigation sidebar to view the Main Spotlight.

 A list of writing at Scribophile.